dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 * **HideSelf**: YES
    * Hides the EFI partition as a boot option in OC's boot picker
 * **PollAppleHotKeys**: NO
-   * Allows you to use Apple's hotkeys during boot, depending on the firmware you may need to use UsbKbDxe.efi instead of OpenCore's builtin support.
+   * Allows you to use Apple's hotkeys during boot, depending on the firmware you may need to use AppleUsbKbDxe.efi instead of OpenCore's builtin support.
 Do note that if you can select anything in OC's picker, disabling this option can help.
 Popular commands:
       * `Cmd+V`: Enables verbose
       * `Cmd+Opt+P+R`: Cleans NVRAM
       * `Cmd+R`: Boots Recovery partition